meld-cp/MeldRDP/README.md

 **A Fast, Portable Remote Desktop Manager**

-**Meld RDP** is a lightweight, portable application designed to simplify the management of your remote desktop (RDP) connections.
-I built this tool to solve a problem I faced, existing RDP managers were either too slow, too complex, or lacked portability.
+**Meld RDP** is a lightweight, portable application designed to simplify the management of your remote desktop client (`*.rdp`) connections.

-I believe this tool will be useful to many others, which is why I’m sharing it with the community.
-If it helps you, please consider [buying me a coffee](https://buymeacoffee.com/cleon).
-The link can also be found directly within the application.

-**Note:** The software is free for personal use.
-However, by contributing PRs or donating to the project, you can use it commercially.
-This helps ensure the project's long-term sustainability.
-For more details, see the [license](LICENCE.md).
+I created this tool because I was frustrated with the current connection managers out there - they were either too slow, overly complex, or lacked portability.

+It's free for personal use.
+For commercial use, I'm asking people to either contribute a PR or [donate](https://buymeacoffee.com/cleon) a few dollars to help support development.
+More details are in the [license](LICENCE.md).

+I'm sharing this because I think it could help others who need a no-fuss remote desktop manager.

+Thanks for checking it out!